Teaching Kids Self-Compassion: A Relational 4-Step Framework

 In therapy offices, the animals and metaphors create cognitive distance and playful entry points, which can be especially helpful for children who carry shame or trauma around their emotional responses.
 The adventure structure gives children something to look forward to and return to across sessions.

-In homes, the emphasis often falls more heavily on Steps 1–3: modeling and relational attunement.
+In homes, self-compassion often grows through everyday moments of modeling and connection.
 Stories, conversations, role-play, and workbook activities all support practicing the habits together (many families report that workbook activities are great before bed).

 Self-compassion is both relational and teachable.
 With modeling, structure, and repeated practice, children can learn to meet their struggles with kindness and strength.